Peterlar/Rent-a-chef/README.md

 - Samsung Galaxy S20 Ultra
 - Nest Hub Max

+Validator Testing

+- HTML
+I had a couple of errors testing the site.
+I had alot of problems with gitpod not sending code to Github/8000 browser and it was not because of cache memory.
+When that was sorted out the erros was due to "stray sections" and not closed sections.
+I removed the stray sections and closed where it was needed.

+- CSS
+One error was found when passing through the official (Jigsaw) validator.

 **Accessibility**

 [Wave Accessibility](https://wave.webaim.org/) tool was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.### Accessibility